 We want your business to be protected from water damage, whether it’s up at the eaves or down in the drainage system.
-Our most popular commercial gutter installation uses a 7″ box style gutter.
-It is a beautiful way to dress your business appropriately and efficiently.
-We offer an installation that lasts.
-This means a satisfactory and sturdy gutter for many years to come.
+Our most popular commercial gutter installation uses a 7-inch box-style gutter, which provides a pleasing appearance and efficient draining.
+We offer an installation that lasts – this means a satisfactory and sturdy gutter for many years to come.
 Our commercial gutters are pitched to drain, so there is no standing water.

 Commercial gutter systems are not the same as residential gutters.
 While the gutter materials have similarities, the styles, sizes, and durability requirements differ.
 Commercial buildings also normally have different legal or building code requirements, depending on city or county regulations.

-Gutters do come in several styles.
-K-style gutters are often used for residences, with U-shaped a popular choice for copper guttering.
-The K-style has a profile that resembles a K and looks similar to crown molding when installed.
-This style can be used for commercial applications and does provide an attractive appearance.
+Gutters come in several styles.
+K-style gutters are often used for residences, and U-shaped is a popular choice for copper guttering.
+The K-style has a profile that resembles a “K” and looks similar to crown molding when installed.
+This style can be used for commercial applications and provides an attractive appearance.

 Box guttering can also be manufactured in larger sizes to meet greater volume needs.
-For commercial buildings that do have leaf or debris issues, guards can be added to reduce build up and maintenance problems.
+For commercial buildings that have leaf or debris issues, guards can be added to reduce buildup and maintenance problems.

 Commercial Gutter Size

-Gutters can be manufactured in a variety of sizes, but commonly come in five-inch and six-inch widths.
-The five-inch size is most frequently used in residential applications.
-Commercial buildings are normally larger, with a larger roof area.
-The extra run off requires the larger six-inch size gutter.
+Gutters can be manufactured in a variety of sizes but commonly come in 5-inch and 6-inch widths.
+The 5-inch size is most frequently used in residential applications.
+Commercial buildings typically have a larger roof area, and the extra runoff requires the wider 6-inch gutter.

 A small commercial building could use a smaller gutter, but the water volume is an important consideration.
-The larger gutter size will also provide the additional durability needed for commercial applications.
-The downspout size is also a factor.
-Five-inch gutters will normally use 2 x 3 inch downspouts; six-inch systems use 3 x 4 inch downspouts.
+The larger gutter size will provide the additional durability needed for commercial applications.
+The downspout size is also a factor – 5-inch gutters normally use 2- by 3-inch downspouts, while 6-inch systems use 3- by 4-inch downspouts.
 Adaptations can be made.

 Materials Used for Commercial Guttering

-The highest durability comes from 24 gauge galvanized steel or heavy aluminum.
+The highest durability comes from 24-gauge galvanized steel or heavy aluminum.
 Steel offers exceptional durability for commercial purposes.
 Steel guttering is heavy and must be installed properly to avoid pulling away from the building under heavy use.
 Aluminum is available in different gauges and thicknesses.
-It does provide a lighter weight gutter and will not rust.
+It provides a gutter with lighter weight and will not rust.

 Steel and aluminum guttering can have protective coatings added to reduce corrosion, add durability, and provide color.
 This should be done by the manufacturer.
 Painting gutters after installation is not recommended.